primev/mev-commit/contracts/README.md

 ## L1 Deployer CLI

-> **After completing any L1 deployment, immediately record it in the “Mainnet Contract Changelog” table above (contract name, proxy address, release branch, and blank upgrade history).**
+> **After completing any L1 deployment, immediately record it in the “Mainnet Contract Changelog” table above.**

 The `l1-deployer-cli.sh` enables production deployment of L1 contracts, with publishing of source code to etherscan (see [source code verification](https://info.etherscan.com/how-to-verify-contracts/)).
 This deployment workflow is decoupled from the core mev-commit chain contracts.
 This cli accepts keystore (not suggested), ledger, or trezor wallets.
 L1 contracts must be deployed from a tagged commit, that's part of a release branch.
 For mainnet it's not recommended to use the `--skip-release-verification` flag.